Gregivy/simpleddp/README.md

 # SimpleDDP

-The aim of this library is to simplify the process of working with meteor server over DDP protocol using external JS environments (like Node.js, Cordova, Ionic, ReactNative, other web frontend etc).
+The aim of this library is to simplify the process of working with meteor server over DDP protocol using external JS environments (like Node.js, Cordova, Ionic, ReactNative, etc).

 The library is build on top of [ddp.js](https://github.com/mondora/ddp.js).